-The Washington Department of Fish and Wildlife (WDFW) is kicking off a multi-year wildlife area planning process at Swanson Lakes, Reardan Audubon Lake and Revere wildlife areas.
-The new plan will address the status of wildlife species and their habitat, the progress of restoration efforts, and public recreation opportunities.
-The Swanson Lakes, Reardan Audubon Lake and Revere plan will address management activities for three distinctly different landscapes:
+The Washington Department of Fish and Wildlife (WDFW) revised the management plan for Swanson Lakes and Revere wildlife areas in 2015.
+The new plan, which was developed through a public process, addresses the status of wildlife species and their habitat, the progress of restoration efforts, and public recreation opportunities.
+The plan covers management activities for three distinctly different landscapes:

 - The, managed as a separate unit of the Swanson Lakes Wildlife Area, includes 277 acres of wetlands, grasslands and a lake that support over 200 bird species.
 It is a very popular bird-watching site and is listed on Audubon Washington's Great Washington State Birding Trail and the Ice Age Floods Institute National Geologic Trail.
 The site was acquired in 2006 with a state grant and help from the Spokane Audubon Society and the Inland Northwest Land Trust.